Torfkopp/masterarbeit/chapters/experiment.typ

 The parameters for the NAS methods are shown in @neat_paras, @rl_paras, and @bo_paras.
 They are mostly kept to the default values of their implementations.
-NEAT's threshold is increased to a value of 1000, whilst the number of generations is set to 30.
-This increase to an unreachable threshold is done to ensure that NEAT finishes after the maximum number of generations is reached and not finishing early due to a genome exceeding the threshold, because a good value for the threshold was not known before starting the experiments.
+NEAT's threshold is increased to a value of 1000, whilst the number of generations is set to 15. // 30 This increase to an unreachable threshold is done to ensure that NEAT finishes after the maximum number of generations is reached and not finishing early due to a genome exceeding an arbitrary set threshold, because a good value for the threshold was not known prior to starting the experiments.
 The RL approach's `INDEX_TO_ACTION`-dictionary was expanded with additional values for the hidden sizes to allow for bigger networks.

 Parameters that were established for this thesis's implementation like NEAT's `runs_per_genome` or RL's `runs_per_network` as well as parameters like BO's `N_ITER` that define the algorithm's duration were adapted to the experiment's runtime and scaled accordingly.
+This leads to every NAS method running for a similar amount of time -- 25.000 steps in total -- // 300.000 or so with the remaining steps being run with the network that performed best during the NAS method's runtime.

 /* Old version with bhv
 In total, 16 different experiments were conducted: